Astro-Sean/escatter/README.md

 > [!NOTE]
-> The code is under active development with an accompanying paper in preparation - future improvements will include bound-bound, bound-free, and free-free transitions, as well as viewing angles effects - Please direct any questions to [me](mailto:sean.brennan@astro.su.se).
+> The code is under active development with an accompanying paper in preparation - future improvements will include bound-bound, bound-free, and free-free transitions, as well as viewing angles effects which will be found in the <span style="font-variant: small-caps;">SOLAS</span> code - Please direct any questions to [me](mailto:sean.brennan@astro.su.se).

 ## Toy Model